How to Set Up a Household Budget While Living Together

 You should be responsible for paying for your own car, car insurance, and other expenses.
 You should purchase your own clothes, cover your haircuts, and personal care items.
 If you purchase meals out on your own or with friends without your partner you should pay for that with your own money.

-Additionally, you need to contribute fifteen percent of your gross income to your retirement.
+You also need to contribute 15% of your gross income to your retirement.
 You are solely responsible for any loans or credit cards you have out.
 You will need to cover your own medical bills and insurance.

 You should also have your own emergency fund of at least six months of your expenses, including what you would contribute to your household account.
 You should analyze your budget to make sure it is in line with the proper percentages of spending and savings.